Do I Need a Visa on Arrival for Laos?

-From June 2019, the Government of Laos is implementing a new Laos electronic visa, which is expected to be available for many of the Laos visa on arrival countries.
-The eVisa will also be valid for a single entry stay of up to 30 days in the country.
-Once implemented, applicants will be able to obtain the eVisa through a simple online Laos eVisa application form, eliminating the need for long waiting times for a visa on arrival at border entry points.
+The eVisa Approval Letter will also be valid for a single entry stay of up to 30 days in the country.
+Applicants are able to obtain the eVisa through a simple online application form, eliminating the need for long waiting times for a visa on arrival at border entry points.

 Citizens of several eligible countries including Australia, Canada, the United States and European Union member countries can obtain a visa on arrival for Laos.
-Travelers simply need to meet the Laos visa on arrival requirements to get their visa at a port of entry.
+Travelers simply need to meet the Laos requirements for this visa format to get their permission to enter at the border.

-From June 2019, many of these same countries will be able to obtain a Laos tourist visa exclusively online through the new Laos eVisa application.
-The Laos online visa is being implemented to expedite the visa application process, and allow eligible citizens to avoid long waits for a visa on arrival at the Lao border.
+As of July 2019, citizens from 180 eligible countries are able to obtain a Laos tourist visa exclusively online through the new Laos eVisa application.
+The Laos online visa has been implemented to expedite the visa application process, and allow eligible citizens to avoid long waits for a visa on arrival at the Lao border.

 The requirements for a Laos visa on arrival are as follows: